MicrosoftDocs/quantum-docs-pr/articles/concepts/pauli-measurements.md

 $$

 This provides the fundamental intuition behind the No-Cloning Theorem: any device that copies an unknown quantum state must induce errors on at least some of the states it copies.
-While the key assumption that the cloner acts linearly on the input state can be violated through the addition and measurement of auxillary qubits, such interactions also leak information about the system through the measurement statistics and prevent exact cloning in such cases as well.
+While the key assumption that the cloner acts linearly on the input state can be violated through the addition and measurement of auxiliary qubits, such interactions also leak information about the system through the measurement statistics and prevent exact cloning in such cases as well.
 For a more complete proof of the No-Cloning Theorem see [For more information](xref:microsoft.quantum.more-information).

 The No-Cloning Theorem is important for qualitative understanding of quantum computing because if you could clone quantum states inexpensively then you would be granted a near-magical ability to learn from quantum states.